 Advanced Driving Schools

-The BMW Club of Canada, Trillum Chapter runs 4 Advanced Driving School during the year (for 2019 - April 26-28, June 7-9, September 6-8, and October 25-27).
+The BMW Club of America, Trillum Chapter runs 5 Advanced Driving School during the year (for 2022 - April, June, July, August, and October ).
+All schools are run at Canadian Tire Motorsports Part (Mosport) except for the July school, which will be held at Calabogie Motorsports Park.
 Our weekend schools cater to all experience levels: novice, intermediate, advanced and solo students.
 We offer expert, personalized, one-on-one instruction sessions both in-car on-track and in the classroom.
 Between the classroom and the track we hone your car control skills on the skid pad.
 Typically each group of students goes through four 30-minute rotations of each type of session per day – which makes for a very varied and engaging event.
 Our school events are are exciting, highly educational and lots of fun!
 Saturday includes a guided track-walk reviewing each famous Mosport corner up close and personal – just like the pros do!
 The highlight of Saturday evening is a catered dinner, including raffles for swag as well as a full dose of camaraderie, before heading off for some well deserved rest and another full day of excitement on Sunday!

 Our Friday schools are reserved for solo students and instructors only.
 Please click here for full details for approved Solo students.